dmitrdv123/janedoe/README.md

 ## TODO

 others:
 - payment form: switch to another tab, return back.
-Timer start from the beginning
+Timer start from the beginning.
+- payment: switch to another tab, return back.
+User need to wait 10 seconds before request will be sent to check btc payment status.
+It means that users will stuck forever on this page due to constantly switching.
 - api: check batchReadItemsByChunks usage and other bulk operations to not have duplicates, in other way we have errors
 - api: output bitcoin tx are created based on utxo.
 But utxo can be deleted.
 This means that we cannot recreate output transaction if we will reprocess the block
 - api: need to implement paging for payment history api